microsoft/Tokenizer/README.md

 # Tokenizer

-This repo contains a C# implementation of BPE tokenizer for OpenAI LLMs, it's based on open sourced rust implementation in the[OpenAI tiktoken](https://github.com/openai/tiktoken).
+This repo contains a C# implementation of BPE tokenizer for OpenAI LLMs, it's based on open sourced rust implementation in the [OpenAI tiktoken](https://github.com/openai/tiktoken).
 The library is valuable to run tokenization in .NET environment.

 ## Contributing